 1. Identify target accounts

 The first step into the Account-Based Marketing business is to identify the target businesses which can be roped in as clients.
 This is different from creating buyer personas or imaginary profiles of your potential customers.
 In ABM, there is no room for guesswork as you have to narrow into key targets to pitch for business.
 Secondary research using data in the public domain and utilizing paid services can be done as part of the exercise.

 You can adopt multiple strategies to shortlist potential customers- use the power of your intuition too.
-The selection criterion can be based on company size, early adopters or good performers in the stock market.
-The US-based ITSMA, which coined the term Account-Based Marketing helps companies market their solutions to other companies, has developed an Account-Based Marketing Account Selection tool which would be useful for B2B marketers.
-The account attractiveness can be evaluated based on financial metrics, annual growth rate, geographical location and how it fares with respect to competition.
+The selection criterion can be based on company size, early adopters, or good performers in the stock market.
+The US-based ITSMA, which coined the term Account-Based Marketing helps companies market their solutions to other companies, has developed an Account-Based Marketing Account Selection tool that would be useful for B2B marketers.
+The account attractiveness can be evaluated based on financial metrics, annual growth rate, geographical location, and how it fares with respect to competition.
 Your company needs to evaluate its strength as a potential supplier to other businesses.

-After identifying the targets, using predictive analysis on the existing customer database may help in developing a client list which has the name of the company, people to be contacted and potential business from them.
+After identifying the targets, using predictive analysis on the existing customer database may help in developing a client list that has the name of the company, people to be contacted, and potential business from them.
 Once the process of gather account intelligence is over, you are ready to take the next step of marketing.
 The easiest way to get to targets is the list that you get from the Customer Relationship Management (CRM) system.
 Model scoring helps you to choose targets that have a higher propensity to be your client as they match the qualities of the current customers.
 A combination of the two strategies will help achieve better results.

 If you are new to Account-Based Marketing, then prepare a name list, target list based on industry, turnover, nature of a business, strategic name list, and if you are already in the business, this process should generate the list of accounts due for renewal.
 This list helps to evolve different strategies for each set of clients.